Autodesk/synthesis/exporters/FusionExporter/README.md

 # FusionRobotExporter
-Autodesk Fusion 360 Robot exporter using the Fusion 360 API for cpp
+Autodesk Fusion 360 Robot exporter using the Fusion 360 API for C++.

 ## Currently builds on:
 *  Windows (VS17)